Reaction Post to news article on cities/organizations/sports using artifical grass

 Pros of Artificial Sports Turf:

-1. Little to no maintenance
+1. No maintenance

 2. More games are playable; artificial grass needs no rest